jswithalex/BACE-Winter2015/week5/outline.md

 #### Objects vs Arrays

-Objects, like arrays, are containers for data.
-Objects and arrays have some similarities: both are objects in JavaScript, both allow a similar syntax for accessing their data.
-But they ultimately serve different purposes.
-Arrays are useful in situations where the order of elements is relevant.
+Objects are a special sort of array that does not guarantee order but allows you to look up data by a string instead of a non-negative integer.
+It is important to consider their difference in practical use.
+Arrays are appropriate when the sequential order of elements is important.
 Objects are useful containers for logically grouping data together under a single name, but data that you do not need to access in a particular order.

-I could put the same data in an array, but see if you can guess why it's not the best data structure for this:
+I could put the same Franklin Benjamin data in an array, but see if you can guess why it's not the best data structure for this:

 ````javascript
     var person = []; // initializing the object with '[]', the empty array literal